 Elemental Motor

-Established in 2016, an effective strategic alliance between Elemental Cars and Apex Motors has ensured the successful development of an electrically powered supercar.
+Established in 2016, an effective strategic alliance between Elemental Cars and Apex Motors has enabled the successful development of an electric supercar.
 The new Elemental RP1 incorporates the car’s most promising and innovative features.
 Based on the architecture of an ultra-lightweight supercar with improved integral aerodynamics, this model opens up completely new possibilities for this type of modern technology.
-This model has contributed to the new Rp1 EV variant, which offers even more performance with intuitive and engaging handling.
+This model has contributed to the new Rp1 EV variant, which offers even greater performance with intuitive, engaging handling.

 ERF Trucks

 In 1933, Edwin Richard Foden founded a truck manufacturing company in Middlewich.
-This period was the most difficult for the automobile industry in the country’s history, but the future of the truck industry appeared to be in diesel engines.
+This period was the most difficult for the country’s automobile industry, but the future of the truck industry appeared to lie in diesel engines.
 The first truck model, ERF, was produced in the same year.
 The company successfully marketed its products.
-In 1981, sales amounted to more than a thousand vehicles per year.
+In 1981, sales exceeded 1,000 vehicles.
 Modified truck models were developed and produced for special tasks for fire departments, rescue teams, etc. The plant in Middlevich was closed in 2002.

 Eagle Automotive Information

 Eagle, a division of American Chrysler, was founded in 1988 in Auburn Hills, Michigan.
-Its creation contributed to realizing the plans of the automobile brand Chrysler, which 1988 acquired the automobile manufacturer AMC from Renault.
-As a result of the deal, the company received a new name – Jeep-Eagle Division.
-All models produced by this brand were a joint brainchild with Japan’s Mitsubishi.
+Its creation helped realize Chrysler’s plans, which in 1988 led to its acquisition of the automobile manufacturer AMC from Renault.
+As a result of the deal, the company received a new name, Jeep-Eagle Division.
+All models produced by this brand were a joint brainchild with Mitsubishi of Japan.
 This merger helped draw attention to the new brand and provided a sales base supporting it during the economic downturn.
 In 1999, the production line was closed, and the brand ceased to exist.

 EDAG Engineering GM was an international corporate group founded in 1969 in Wiesbaden, Germany.
 The brand introduced several complete vehicle model lines, including concept cars and prototypes of the EDAG series.
-This group includes models based on “smart” mechanics—Show Car No. 8, Pontiac Solstice Hardtop, and Biwak.
-Further developments in this area have resulted in modern cars with the latest technology to meet the latest automotive industry requirements.
+This group includes models based on “smart” mechanics, Show Car No. 8, Pontiac Solstice Hardtop, and Biwak.
+Further developments in this area have resulted in modern cars equipped with the latest technology to meet the automotive industry’s latest requirements.

 Elfin Sports Cars Pty Ltd

 Elfin Sports Cars, founded by Australian motor racing driver Harry Cooper in 1957, is based in Melbourne, Australia.
 In 1993, after the founder’s death, the company was sold.
-During the brand’s existence, several major models of the Elfin family were produced, among which three main models – Elfin MS8 Streamliner, Elfin MS8 Clubman, and Elfin T5 – are particularly notable.
+During the brand’s existence, several major Elfin models were produced, among them three notable models: the Elfin MS8 Streamliner, the Elfin MS8 Clubman, and the Elfin T5.
 The company has built 248 racing and sports cars in more than 27 different model lines.
-In the 1980s, two Formula 1 and Formula 2 cars were created under this brand – MR9 and GE Two-25, respectively.
+In the 1980s, two Formula 1 and Formula 2 cars were created under this brand, MR9 and GE Two-25, respectively.

 Eterniti Motors

 The British brand Eterniti Motors, founded in 2010 in London, UK, is among the automakers with a short existence.
 The company was established to produce luxury passenger cars.
-The brand uses investments from international contributors, including former XJ220 developer Alastair McQueen, in its financing.
+The brand uses investments from international contributors, including former XJ220 developer Alastair McQueen, to finance its operations.
 The brand created a single car, the Hemera, renamed Artemis at the 2012 Beijing Motor Show.
 This vehicle was hailed as the world’s first super SUV.
 In 2014, the company filed for closure.

 Elva

 Frank Nichols Racing Company and sports car service station was founded in 1945.
-In 1955, Elva Engineering was established on its basis, which was engaged in producing supercars.
-The first cars successfully participated in competitions.
-But in 1958, the company’s founder radically changed the production, creating a road sports car – Courier MG.
-The next development was single-seat racing cars, created according to the Junior formula.
+In 1955, Elva Engineering was established on this basis and engaged in producing supercars.
+The first cars successfully competed.
+But in 1958, the company’s founder radically changed the production, creating a road sports car, the MG Courier.
+The next development was single-seat racing cars built to the Junior formula.
 Since 1964, Frank Nichols has been selling part of the company.
 His last work is a unique model 160XS.
 It was produced in a quantity of 3 pieces.
 The brand closed, opening a new direction and creating a single model until 1968.

 Edwards America

-The famous American auto racer Sterling Edwards in 1948 was fascinated by the car brand Cisitalia.
-To create an analog, the athlete founded a company in San Francisco to assemble and develop cars, inviting specialists who participated in creating the Edwards Special convertible.
+In 1948, the famous American auto racer Sterling Edwards was fascinated by the Cisitalia brand.
+To create an analog, the athlete founded a company in San Francisco to assemble and develop cars, inviting specialists who helped create the Edwards Special convertible.
 In 1953, this car went into production under the name Edwards America and had a more powerful power unit than the original.
 However, its price was quite high, and technical advantages could not ensure mass production.
 The car was produced in five copies with two modifications, becoming the first American sports car.

 Ermini